HOW TO END COMMERCIAL SEXUAL EXPLOITATION

 THE GLORIA STEINEM EQUALITY FUND TO END SEX TRAFFICKING

 Launched in 2018, Donor Direct Action’s Gloria Steinem Equality Fund to End Sex Trafficking supports front line women’s rights activists who promote and advocate for the adoption of the Equality Model.
-Co-convened with the Coalition Against Trafficking in Women and SPACE International, the Equality Fund currently has 10 grantees from Argentina, Germany, Iceland, India, Italy, Latvia, Lebanon, Nepal, South Africa, and South Korea.
+Co-convened with CAP International, the Coalition Against Trafficking in Women and SPACE International, the Equality Fund currently has 12 grantees from Argentina, Germany, Iceland, India, Italy, Latvia, Lebanon, Nepal, South Africa, Spain, and South Korea.

 Donate to the Gloria Steinem Equality Fund to End Sex Trafficking